Wen's burning eyes made Gwen wilt.

 Her eggs, her omelettes, her decision.

-When Gwen met their eyes again, her once soft eyes were emerald-on-citrine.
+When Gwen met their eyes again, her eyes grew hard.

 "I have given the matter much thought, Magister, and I realise that a decision must be made for all of us to move forward," Gwen spoke slowly and meticulously, as though she was ascending an increasingly steep set of steps.
 "Therefore, Babulya, Petra, Magister Wen and Magus Kumiko, please allow me a moment to explain."